sal55/langs/pcl8.md

 * Data, mainly initialisation data for static variables
 * Code, which is sequences of executable instructions for a Stack VM

-The primary data structure is the ST. Each initialised variable in the ST is a sequence of one or more DATA non-executable instructions.
+The primary data structure is the ST. Each initialised variable in the ST has a sequence of one or more DATA non-executable instructions.

 Each local function in the ST has a sequence of executable IL instructions, the ones that are listed below